-- In Ontario, students with a disability that prevents them from using a screencast have a right to request the content of the screencast in an alternative format (such as captions or a script, or whatever is most suited to the students needs and the nature of the content).
+Captions are also required in order to meet the standards set out by the Accessibility for Ontarians with Disabilities Act.
+For this reason, at the University of Waterloo, instructors who make screencasts must add captions.
+In Ontario, students with a disability that prevents them from using a screencast have a right to request the content of the screencast in an alternative format (such as captions or a script, or whatever is most suited to the students needs and the nature of the content).
 The instructor must provide this alternative format in a reasonable time.

-Contact Dr. Mark Morton.
+Contact CTE's Mark Morton.

 This Creative Commons license lets others remix, tweak, and build upon our work non-commercially, as long as they credit us and indicate if changes were made.
 Use this citation format: Screencasts.
 Centre for Teaching Excellence, University of Waterloo.